-USS Gainard was an Allen M. Sumner-class destroyer laid down on March 29, 1944 as DD-706 and launched on September 17, the same year.
-It was commissioned on November 23, 1944 under Commander Francis J. Foley’s command and served in the US Navy for 27 years until it was decommissioned on February 26, 1971.
-During its activity, the ship carried a complement of 336 people on board and had the main missions in Bermuda, New York, San Diego, Pearl Harbor, Saipan, Okinawa, Iheya Shima, Aguni Shima, Kume Shima, Japan or Maine.
-After the decommissioning, the ship was struck from the Naval Register on February 26, 1971 and sold for scrapping three years later.
-For the services brought to the country during the World War II, USS Gainard received one battle star.
+The USS Gainard (DD-706) was an Allen M. Sumner-class destroyer laid down on March 29, 1944, as DD-706 and launched on September 17, the same year.
+It was commissioned on November 23, 1944, under Commander Francis J. Foley’s command and served in the US Navy for 27 years until it was decommissioned on February 26, 1971.
+During its activity, the ship carried a complement of 336 people on board and had its main missions in Bermuda, New York, San Diego, Pearl Harbor, Saipan, Okinawa, Iheya Shima, Aguni Shima, Kume Shima, Japan, and Maine.
+After the decommissioning, the ship was struck from the Naval Register on February 26, 1971, and sold for scrapping three years later.
+For the services brought to the country during World War II, the USS Gainard received one battle star.